Learn to Swim program teaches water competency for all at Fort Hood

 |0

-This work, Learn to Swim program teaches water competency for all at Fort Hood [Image 3 of 3], by Janecze Wright, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Learn to Swim program teaches water competency for all at Fort Hood, by Janecze Wright, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.